 04. LIBYAN DESERT

-The Libyan Desert is appearing on the northern and eastern part of the Sahara Desert.
+The Libyan Desert is appearing in the northern and eastern parts of the Sahara Desert.
 It is also illustrated the desert on the south of Ancient Libya in history.
-The Libyan Desert is one of the Top Ten Largest Top Ten Desert and hottest desert of the world which is one of the driest, harshest and consisting of most isolated parts of the Sahara.
+The Libyan Desert is one of the Top Ten Largest Top Ten Desert and hottest desert of the world which is one of the driest, harshest, and consisting of most isolated parts of the Sahara.
 Modern Libya is alienated between the regions of Cyrenaica, Tripolitania, and the Fezzan.
 The country covers an area of 1,760,000 square kilometers and most of which is desert and the green mountains of Cyrenaica called Jebel Akhdar.
 The facial appearance of the desert is an outstanding assortment of landscapes including mountains, oases, and sand seas.
 The Libyan Desert is scarcely occupied apart from the modern completions at oases of the lower Cyrenaica region in southeastern Libya.
-The home-grown populations are Bisharin Tribe, Mahas and Berber.
+The home-grown populations are Bisharin Tribe, Mahas, and Berber.

 03. NUBIAN DESERT

 The Nubian Desert is situated in the eastern region of the Sahara Desert and 400,000 kilometers around on both sides of northeastern Sudan and northern Eritrea connecting the Nile and the Red Sea.
 The arid region is strong and rocky having some banks that become died out before accomplishment the Nile.
 The arid region is jagged, stony containing some sandbanks, it also surrounds many wadis that become extinct before reaching the Nile.
 The annual rainfall average in the Nubian Desert is not as much of 5 inches.
 The Nubian Desert exaggerated the society in antique Egypt in many traditions.
-Merchants and dealers from prehistoric Egypt travel over the Nubian Desert to buy gold, cloth, stone, food etc. The largest city of the Nubian Desert is Port Sudan which is located on the eastern end of the desert on the Red Sea.
+Merchants and dealers from prehistoric Egypt travel over the Nubian Desert to buy gold, cloth, stone, food, etc. The largest city of the Nubian Desert is Port Sudan which is located on the eastern end of the desert on the Red Sea.

 02. NAMIB DESERT

-The Namib is a littoral desert in southern Africa.
+Namib is a littoral desert in southern Africa.
 The name Namib is of Khoekhoegoawb origin and means “vast place”.
 The Namib is widened for more than 2,000 kilometers along the Atlantic beach of Angola, Namibia, and South Africa expanding southward from the Carunjamba River in Angola throughout Namibia and the Olifants River in Western South Africa promontory as per the broadest description.
-The Namib’s northernmost section is 450 kilometers from the Angola-Namibia border, which is renowned as Mocamedes Desert while its southern portion comes up to the neighboring Kalahari Desert.
+Namib’s northernmost section is 450 kilometers from the Angola-Namibia border, which is renowned as Mocamedes Desert while its southern portion comes up to the neighboring Kalahari Desert.
 From the Atlantic seaside, it comes up step by step in distance from the ground up to 200 kilometers.
-The Namib may be the oldest desert and only true desert which is one of the Top Ten Largest African Deserts.
+Namib may be the oldest desert and only true desert which is one of the Top Ten Largest African Deserts.

 01. SAHARA DESERT

-The Sahara is one of the Top Ten Largest African Desert as well as the third largest and hottest desert in the world after Antarctica and the Arctic having the area of 9,200,000 square kilometers which can be compared with the area of China or the United States.
+The Sahara is one of the Top Ten Largest African Desert as well as the third largest and hottest desert in the world after Antarctica and the Arctic having an area of 9,200,000 square kilometers which can be compared with the area of China or the United States.
 The name ‘Sahara’ is acquired from a dialectal Arabic word for “desert”, sahra.
-It is consisting of North Africa apart from the fertile region on the Mediterranean Sea coast, the Atlas Mountains of the Maghreb and the Nile Valley in Egypt & Sudan.
+It is consisting of North Africa apart from the fertile region on the Mediterranean Sea coast, the Atlas Mountains of the Maghreb, and the Nile Valley in Egypt & Sudan.
 It is a belt from the Red Sea in the east and the Mediterranean in the north to the Atlantic Ocean in the west.
-Sahara can be alienated into numerous regions including Western Sahara, central Ahaggar mountains, Tibet Mountains, Air Mountains, Tenere desert and the Libyan Desert.
+Sahara can be alienated into numerous regions including Western Sahara, central Ahaggar mountains, Tibet Mountains, Air Mountains, Tenere desert, and the Libyan Desert.